talbotfoundry/k8s-kvm/README.md

 ansible-playbook -i hosts kubernetes.yml
 ```

-**NOTE: you will have to type "yes" several times as prompted to accept the rsa fingerprint for ssh!**
+**NOTE: you will have to type "yes" several times as prompted to accept the rsa fingerprint for ssh!
+Do it quick
+or its easy to get lost in the console**

 Output should look something like: